Lynette Scavo: Season 7

-Tom gets a new job that provides well and Renee encourages Lynette to spend money more freely but also warns her that Tom will be spending more time away.
-Lynette tries to seduce Tom on an airplane but he insists that he enjoys his work too much.
-When Tom attends a conference, Lynette is upset that she is unable to attend any of the events because she's just a wife, relegated to spa time and other events with other wives.
-She tries to encourage them to fight for their equality but they're all happy with being out of the business side of things.
-Lynette steals one woman's ID to attend a talk only to discover she has the identity of the keynote speaker.
-Back home, Renee watches as Tom and Lynette argue, Tom snapping that after so many years supporting Lynette, it hurts that she won't do the same for him.
-Lynette complains to Renee but she fires back that Lynette has to choose whether to be a good wife or not.
+Tom gets a new job that provides well, and Renee encourages Lynette to spend money more freely but also warns her that Tom will be spending more time away.
+They have another argument after returning home from attending a conference, when Lynette tires of being a stay-at-home mom again.
+Tom confides that he is hurt that she won't support him the way he had supported her for years.
+Lynette complains to Renee, who advises that Lynette has to choose whether to be a good wife or not.
 Tom hires the duo to decorate his office in the style of an arrogant boss but Lynette vetoes it as she feels it's not right for him.
-Renee overrules her to give Tom the office he wants.
-Lynette confronts Tom over how this isn't really him but he retorts that it's how he has to be to succeed and that Lynette needs to stop thinking of him as the soft man he's been at home for the last few years.
+Renee overrules her to give Tom the office he wants, which leads to more arguing between Tom and Lynette.